Hayden2018/dialogcraft/README.md

 ## Download

-To start using DialogCraft, visit the [release page](https://github.com/Hayden2018/dialogcraft/releases) on GitHub to download the installer.
+To download the desktop version of DialogCraft, visit the [release page](https://github.com/Hayden2018/dialogcraft/releases) on GitHub to download the installer.
 It is available for Windows and Ubuntu at the moment.

 ## Features